customer-reviews

 In the old days, word-of-mouth shared in person was the coin of the realm.
 Now, a company reputation is made or broken by user reviews shared online.

-They help deliver social proof to prospective buyers, who are far less inclined to believe that vendors are truthful about what they reselling than vendors are themselves.
+They help deliver social proof to prospective buyers, who are far less inclined to believe that vendors are truthful far less inclined to believe vendors.
+Reviews strengthen brand credibility, and when paired with smart branding & marketing strategies, they create a reputation that wins long-term trust.
 So it should come as no surprise that using unfiltered customer feedback doubles your influence over buyer behaviour.

 Harvesting & Harnessing Feedback